jhaskinsjr/nebula/README.md

 This is **not** a complete binary, but the simulator will nevertheless load it into memory, set the PC to the address of the _start label, and begin execution.

+## Future Features

+Presented in no particular order, here are some additional features that will extend and enhance the simulator:

+1. pipeline implementation with value prediction
+1. syscall proxying
+1. launch from binary's `_start` label rather than `main` label
+1. tool for cataloging, indexing, and retrieval of simulator runs
+1. `clone`-based perfect branch predictor
+1. `clone`-based perfect value predictor
+1. accelerated `mmap`-based main memory implementation
+1. new eviction policies for SimpleCache
+1. pipeline implementation with decoupled fetch engine
+1. pipeline implementation with out-of-order execution
+1. multi-core support with shared cache

+That said, since this is a toolkit intended to facilitate microarchitecture research, some of these will be left as an exercise for researchers. :-)